Final Fantasy: Origin

+Hironobu Sakaguchi (shown in 2007) created the first Final Fantasy game in 1987 and oversaw the expansion of the franchise through 2001.

 In the mid-1980s, Square entered the Japanese video game industry with simple RPGs, racing games, and platformers for Nintendo's Famicom Disk System.
 In 1987, Square designer Hironobu Sakaguchi chose to create a new fantasy role-playing game for the cartridge-based NES, and drew inspiration from popular fantasy games: Enix's Dragon Quest, Nintendo's The Legend of Zelda, and Origin Systems's Ultima series.
 Though often attributed to the company allegedly facing bankruptcy, Sakaguchi explained that the game was his personal last-ditch effort in the game industry and that its title, Final Fantasy, stemmed from his feelings at the time; had the game not sold well, he would have quit the business and gone back to college.
 Despite his explanation, publications have also attributed the name to the company's hopes that the project would solve its financial troubles.
 In 2015, Sakaguchi explained the name's origin: the team wanted a title that would abbreviate to "FF", which would sound good in Japanese.
 The name was originally going to be Fighting Fantasy, but due to concerns over trademark conflicts with the roleplaying gamebook series of the same name, they needed to settle for something else.
 As the English word "Final" was well known in Japan, Sakaguchi settled on that.
 According to Sakaguchi, any title that created the "FF" abbreviation would have done.

-The game indeed reversed Square's lagging fortunes, and it became the company's flagship franchise.
-Following the success, Square immediately developed a second installment.
+The game reversed Square's lagging fortunes, and it became the company's flagship franchise.
+Following the success, Square immediately developed a follow up.
 Because Sakaguchi assumed Final Fantasy would be a stand-alone game, its story was not designed to be expanded by a sequel.
 The developers instead chose to carry over only thematic similarities from its predecessor, while some of the gameplay elements, such as the character advancement system, were overhauled.
 This approach has continued throughout the series; each major Final Fantasy game features a new setting, a new cast of characters, and an upgraded battle system.
 Video game writer John Harris attributed the concept of reworking the game system of each installment to Nihon Falcom's Dragon Slayer series, with which Square was previously involved as a publisher.
 The company regularly released new games in the main series, but the time between the releases of XI (2002), XII (2006), and XIII (2009) were much longer than previous games.
-Following Final Fantasy XIV, Square Enix released Final Fantasy games either annually or biennially.
+Following Final Fantasy XIV (2010), Square Enix aimed to release Final Fantasy games either annually or biennially.
 This switch was to mimic the development cycles of Western games in the Call of Duty, Assassin's Creed and Battlefield series, as well as maintain fan-interest.
+Final Fantasy XIV was later relaunched in 2013 with Final Fantasy XV following in 2016 and Final Fantasy XVI in 2023.